NixOS/nixpkgs/pkgs/development/haskell-modules/HACKING.md

 Our workflow is currently described at `pkgs/development/haskell-modules/HACKING.md`.

 The short version is this:
-* We regularly update the stackage and hackage pins on `haskell-updates` (normally at the beginning of a merge window).
+* We regularly update the Stackage and Hackage pins on `haskell-updates` (normally at the beginning of a merge window).
 * The community fixes builds of Haskell packages on that branch.
 * We aim at at least one merge of `haskell-updates` into `master` every two weeks.
 * We only do the merge if the `mergeable` job is succeeding on hydra.